A State of Grace favorite — oyster on the half-shell. (Photo by Andrew Thomas Lee)

-On the positive side, the paper singles out Helen Greek Food and Wine, the Rice Village spot that PaperCity‘s own James Brock told you about back in August, and recognizes the place’s underrated wine power.
+On the positive side, the paper singles out Helen Greek Food and Wine, the Rice Village spot that PaperCity contributor James Brock told you about long before it became hip, and recognizes the place’s underrated wine power.
 “The all-Greek wine list will open your eyes and your palate (not to mention your wallet) to the variety and quality of Greek tipples,” reporter Andrew Ferren writes.

 The New York Times‘ other restaurant recommendations range from predictable (the new showy State of Grace) to borderline touristy (Goode Company Seafood) to interesting (Laredo Taqueria and its $2.25 breakfast tacos get a long mention).